What are the Ideal Elements of the 21st Century Classroom?

 Also true, the new classroom requires added investment in teacher education and tools.
 Understandably, this may not favor countries where budgets are meager and tools are hard to come by.

-Finally, implementing virtual classrooms will also send educational costs through the roof, as schools will want to invest in a handful of VR devices.
+Finally, implementing virtual classrooms will also send educational costs through the roof.
+Schools will want to invest in a handful of VR devices to make this experience possible.
 This will also require that the internet is affordable, fast, and readily available.

 Much will depend on interventions by rich governments and international bodies.
 These should provide the much-needed finances to mitigate the challenges of teacher education and tool acquisition.